 William E. Leonard Memorial Transportation Internship

-The William E. Leonard.
-Memorial Endowed Scholarship was renamed to the William E. Leonard Memorial Transportation Internship.
+The William E. Leonard Memorial Endowed Scholarship was renamed, the William E. Leonard Memorial Transportation Internship.
 The endowment distribution supports a paid internship benefiting a student worker at the William and Barbara Leonard Transportation Center in the Jack H. Brown College of Business and Public Administration.

 It was important to the Leonard family to promote higher education for the students of Cal State University of San Bernardino.
 Each year a paid internship position will be available at the center.